E-Biking Going To The Sun Road in Glacier National Park

 Why Rent Your E-Bikes From Montana E-Bike?

-1. Quality of our bikes- Let me be SUPER HONEST with you here.
+Quality of our bikes: Let me be SUPER HONEST with you here.
 When you ride GTTSR and see the e-bikes that others are riding, you will be so glad you rented from us.
-Our 2024 Aventon bikes are the best in the market with powerful motors, long-range batteries, multiple levels of assistance and more We get all new bikes every year we really have the highest quality ebike rental out there.
+Our 2024 Aventon bikes are the best in the market with powerful motors, long-range batteries, multiple levels of assistance, and more.
+We get all new e-bikes every year—we really have the highest quality e-bike rentals out there.
 We have 3 styles that are all great for the Going To The Sun Road.
 Our bikes are powerful and our batteries are long range making them perfect for this ride.

-2. Reserve Now - Pay Later - Cancel Anytime- Our goal is to treat people as we want to be treated, so we make reservations flexible.
+Reserve Now - Pay Later - Cancel Anytime: Our goal is to treat people as we want to be treated, so we make reservations flexible.

 Going To The Sun Road (GTTSR) E-Bike Ride Info

 Probably one of the most spectacular rides you can do in the lower US is the famous Going-To-The-Sun Road.
 This unbelievably beautiful ride is one that you will never forget and one that we highly recommend.
-This ride is up to 32-42 miles long round trip depending on where you start and how far up the forest service allows you to go (see info below).
+This ride is up to 32-42 miles long round trip depending on where you start and how far up the National Park Service allows you to go (see info below).

 Second Important Note: you will need to pay the entrance fee into the park or use your park pass for entry.